araujo88/araujo88/README.md

 - 🌱 I’m currently learning Haskell, Erlang and other functional programming stuff.
 - 💬 Ask me about C, C++, Go or Python.
-- ⚡ Fun fact: I'm a civil engineer, MSc. in fluid dynamics, musician and have just written my first [book](https://www.amazon.com/Fragments-accelerating-reality-Leonardo-Araujo-ebook/dp/B0C6ZXQVH5)!
+- ⚡ Fun fact: I'm a civil engineer, MSc. in fluid dynamics, musician and love learning new languages (currently tackling German and ancient Hebrew).

 <hr />